 - Face coverings are required during in-person teaching and in indoor shared spaces with exceptions being made for those students and staff with health conditions which mean they can’t wear them.
 Go to the face coverings page for more information.

 The University’s measures are informed by an expert advisory group made of Oxford clinical academics, as well as government guidance.
 We will follow UK government advice and make detailed contingency plans in case additional measures are required.
 More detail can be found on the University coronavirus health page.

 If you (staff or student) receive a positive test result through a route other than the University Early Alert service (eg via the national NHS service), you must complete the form for reporting external coronavirus positive results, continue to self-isolate, and report your absence to your department and college.

 A selection of FAQs for all students and offer holders about health and wellbeing.

 For more detailed information, please see the FAQs section of this site.

-From the start of the new academic year, all students and staff will be required to wear face coverings during in-person teaching and in indoor shared spaces, with exceptions for both individuals and settings where they are not appropriate (for example on grounds of disability).
-A more detailed framework for the use of face coverings is now being developed, and guidance will be shared as soon as possible.
+All students and staff are required to wear face coverings during in-person teaching and in indoor shared spaces, with exceptions for both individuals and settings where they are not appropriate (for example on grounds of disability).
+For more information about face coverings, please refer to the face coverings policy.

 What will the University do if there is an increase in cases of coronavirus?